Panun Kashmir

 Panun Kashmir (Our Kashmir) is a proposed union territory of India in the Kashmir Valley, which is intended to be a homeland for Kashmiri Hindus.
 The demand arose after the Exodus of Kashmiri Hindus in 1990.
 The vision of the homeland was elucidated in the Margdarshan Resolution of 1991.
 Panun Kashmir is also the name of an eponymously named organization.

 Origin and etymology

 Panun Kashmir is derived from Kashmiri panun kaśīr, which means "our own Kashmir".
 The Panun Kashmir organization was founded by Kashmiris in 1990 after the exodus of Kashmiri Hindus from Kashmir, under threat from militants.
 Panun Kashmir was founded by Dr. Agnishekhar.
-Approximately 300,000 to 600,000 Kashmiri Hindus fled Kashmir due to rising armed rebellion in Kashmir.
+Approximately 90,000–100,000 Pandits of an estimated population of 120,000–140,000 left the Valley between January and March 1990, according to several scholarly estimates.
 However, Panun Kashmir estimates nearly 700,000 refugees.

 Proposed union territory of Panun Kashmir

 The organization passed a resolution, known as the Margdarshan Resolution, in Jammu in December 1991 demanding:

 (a) the establishment of a Homeland for the Kashmiri Hindus in the Valley of Kashmir comprising the regions of the Valley to the East and North of Jhelum River.

 (b) that the Constitution of India is made applicable in letter and spirit in this Homeland to ensure the right to life, liberty, freedom of expression and faith, equality, and the rule of law.